Skip to main content

 result = client.execute("get_weather", {"location": "New York"})

-if result.isError:
+if result.result.isError:

 # Handle execution errors

-print(f"Execution failed: {result.error}")
+print(f"Execution failed: {result.result.content[0].text}")

 else: